michaelx/Shaarli/doc/md/Docker.md

 # verify that the container is running
 docker ps | grep myshaarli

-# to stop the container
+# to completely remove the container
-docker stop myshaarli

-# check the container is stopped
-docker ps | grep myshaarli
-docker ps -a | grep myshaarli

-# destroy the container
-docker rm myshaarli
-docker ps -a | grep myshaarli
+docker stop myshaarli # stop the running container docker ps | grep myshaarli # verify the container is no longer running docker ps -a | grep myshaarli # verify the container is stopped docker rm myshaarli # destroy the container docker ps -a | grep myshaarli # verify th container has been destroyed

 ```

 ## Docker Compose

-[Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications.
+A [Compose file](https://docs.docker.com/compose/compose-file/) is a common format for defining and running multi-container Docker applications.

-A `docker-compose.yml` file can be used to run a persistent/autostarted shaarli service using docker-compose or in a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/)/[Swarm](https://docs.docker.com/engine/reference/commandline/swarm_init/).
+A `docker-compose.yml` file can be used to run a persistent/autostarted shaarli service using [Docker Compose](https://docs.docker.com/compose/) or in a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/).

 Shaarli provides configuration file for Docker Compose, that will setup a Shaarli instance, a [Træfik](https://hub.docker.com/_/traefik/) instance with [Let's Encrypt](https://letsencrypt.org/) certificates, a Docker network, and volumes for Shaarli data and Træfik TLS configuration and certificates.